GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 Although precision is not strongly impacted by this parameter, the recall shows to be sensitive to pixel resolution.
 Training time grows from 5 minutes when using $p=64$ to 30 minutes for $p=256$.
 Inference time scales similarly, ranging from 30s to 2min 15s for the biggest maps.
-As those constraints remain acceptable for real world use case, the most favorable resolution ($p=256$) is used in the rest of our experiments.
+As those constraints remain acceptable for real-world use-cases, the most favorable resolution ($p=256$) is used in the rest of our experiments.

 #include "tables/pixel_res.typ"